SublimeText/WordHighlight/README.markdown

 	When the previous option is enabled, this makes the word under the cursor to gain highlighting

-*	`"selection_delay" : 0.04`
+*	`"selection_delay" : 0`

-	This delays highlighting all occurrences using given time (in seconds) to let users move cursor around without being distracted with immediate highlights.
-Default value 0.04 means almost no delay.
+	This delays highlighting all occurrences using given time (in miliseconds) to let users move cursor around without being distracted with immediate highlights.
+Default value 0 means almost no delay.

 *	`"color_scope_name" : "wordhighlight"`